 - Discipline – again, useful for teachers, especially when dealing with spirited individuals

-- Fairness – the ability to treat pupils or students fairly, despite personal opinion, is essential
+- Fairness – the ability to treat pupils or students fairly, despite opinion, is essential

 - Persistence – refusing to give up on your class no matter what

-- Collaboration – working well with others, be it leadership and TAs makes a big difference
+- Collaboration – working well with others, be it leadership or TAs makes a big difference

 - Lack of technological knowledge (such as a specific software)

 - Reliance on routine – inflexibility can cause conflict